dataset-sh/slambda/doc-site/docs/intro.md

 ## What does slambda do?

-We turn instruction and examples into plain python function powered by LLM.
+Integrating language model such as GPT into your code can be a difficult process.
+With sLambda, we help you turn natural language instructions and examples into **standard python functions** powered by language model.

 ## Install